dwivedipriyaranjan/calculatorCucumber/README.md

 ==================

 This cucumber script is to teach you how to perform
-* subtraction
-* Creating a folder in main folder.
+* Open a terminal window/command prompt
-* Write a subtraction object and inheritance in the script code .
+* Clone this project.
+* cd calculatorCucumber (Or whatever folder you cloned it into)
+* mvn clean verify